Jem212Mac/the-crafty-quilt-company/README.md

 Towards the end of Iteration 1, I found that I had completed all of the tasks and user stories for the iteration, but I had no time left spare.

-Based on my velocity measure for Iteration 1, for Iteration 2, I included user stories totalling 5o story points, with MUST HAVE and SHOULD HAVE priorities totalling ? story points (less than 60%):
+Based on my velocity measure for Iteration 1, for Iteration 2, I included user stories totalling 44 story points (since I knew I would be taking at least one day off during this iteration), with MUST HAVE and SHOULD HAVE priorities totalling 26 story points (less than 60%):

 ![Iteration 2 Start](documentation/iteration_2_start.png)

 At the end of Iteration 2, however, I found that I did not have time to complete the following user stories, and I moved them back to the backlog.
-In Iteration 2, I completed ? story points.
+In Iteration 2, I completed 31 story points.

 ![Iteration 2 Start](documentation/iteration_2_end.png)

-For Iteration 3 I included user stories totally ? story points with MUST HAVE and SHOULD HAVE priorities totalling ? story points (less than 60%):
+For Iteration 3 I included user stories totally 50 story points with MUST HAVE and SHOULD HAVE priorities totalling 29 story points (less than 60%):

 ![Iteration 3 Start a](documentation/iteration_3_start_a.png)
 ![Iteration 3 Start b](documentation/iteration_3_start_b.png)

-At the end of Iteration 3, I completed all of the user stories except for two, which I marked as won't do and moved back to the backlog:
+At the end of Iteration 3, I completed all of the user stories except for two, which I marked as won't do and moved back to the backlog.
+In iteration 3, I completed 46 story points.

 ![Iteration 3 End](documentation/iteration_3_end.png)